 These are some of the hands-on activities used in Jefferson Lab's BEAMS program.
-In BEAMS, classes of 6th, 7th and 8th grade students are exposed to the Lab's scientific environment.
-For five consecutive days during school hours, classes of 6th grade students and their teachers participate in these science and math activities conducted with Jefferson Lab staff.
-The students return to the lab in the 7th and 8th grades for additional activities which reinforce their 6th grade experience.
+In the BEAMS program, classes of 5th and 6th grade students are exposed to the Lab's scientific environment.
+For two consecutive days during school hours, classes of 5th grade students and their teachers participate in these science and math activities conducted with Jefferson Lab staff.
+The students return to the lab in the 6th grade for additional activities which reinforce their 5th grade experience.

 Feel free to alter these activities for use in your class.